LOS ANGELES PROBATE

 WHY HIRE US?

-Mina Sirkin is a Certified Specialist Attorney in Probate, Estate Planning and Trust Law in Los Angeles, California.
-She has 23 years of experience in Conservatorships and cases involving objections to conservatorship in the Los Angeles Superior Court - Probate Court.
+Mina Sirkin is a Certified Specialist Attorney in Probate, Estate Planning and Trust Law in Los Angeles, California with over 26 years of experience in Los Angeles Conservatorships.
+She has handled millions of dollars in contested and uncontested Conservatorships and cases involving objections to conservatorship in the Los Angeles Superior Court - Probate Court.
 Read more about about our credentials here: Los Angeles Conservatorship Attorney.

 OBJECTIONS TO CONSERVATORSHIP LOS ANGELES